EN

 4. Ability to communicate and understand fluent English both verbally and in writing.

-Surg tech core performance standards
+Surgical technology core performance standards

 The Surgical Technology program at SVSTI prepares and educates students to become entry level surgical technologists in operating rooms.
 The profession’s scope of practice requires demonstration of responsibilities and accountability within the role and competencies expected of a surgical technologist.
 It is important to note that the profession of surgical technologist is one that is physically, mentally, and emotionally demanding.
 Indicated below are several examples of the scope of practice, roles, and competencies that will be encountered.